How This Maker Built a Career out of Candy-Colored Crafting

 If you love bright colors, neon gradients, and rainbow everything, then you’ve probably swooned over one of this maker’s beautifully styled parties, clever DIY projects, gift-worthy Etsy products, or her most recent undertaking, The Fomo Factory.
 Meet Kara Whitten, the designer and joyful visionary behind Kailo Chic.

-Anjelika Temple here, Founding Partner and Chief Creative Officer at Brit + Co, and longtime Insta-fan of @kailochic! :) As part of our epic Holiday Shop in partnership with Etsy, I had the honor of selecting a colorful collection of products by some of our fave makers, and, obvs, Whitten’s entire line of goods is at the top of that list.
-You can shop some of my personal after we hear a bit more from the maker herself.
+Anjelika Temple here, Founding Partner and Chief Creative Officer at Brit + Co, and longtime Insta-fan of @kailochic! :) As part of our epic Holiday Shop in partnership with Etsy, I had the honor of selecting a colorful collection of products by some of our favorite makers, and, obvs, Whitten’s entire line of goods is at the top of that list.
+You can shop some of my personal faves after we hear a bit more from the maker herself.

 For today’s edition of Creative Crushin’, I’m beyond thrilled to be able to share more about Whitten’s creative process, how the need for a cute laptop bag led to a full-fledged design career, and what she’s got on her future to-do list.

 Brit + Co: First, the basics.
 Where are you from?
 What did you study in college?
 Where are you based now, family life, etc.